-The 2022 Sportage incorporates Kia’s ‘Opposites United’ design philosophy.
+The 2023 Sportage incorporates Kia’s ‘Opposites United’ design philosophy.
 Kia says that Opposites United consists of five pillars: Power to Progress, Tension for Serenity, Joy for Reason, Technology for Life, and Bold for Nature.
 The last pillar has influenced the design creation to a great extent.
-The company’s designers in South Korea, the U.S., Germany, and China contributed in shaping up the all-new Sportage.
+The company’s designers in South Korea, the U.S., Germany, and China contributed to shaping up the all-new Sportage.

-Kia has designed the 2022 Sportage with a familiar silhouette but used more aggressive and technical-looking elements.
+Kia has designed the new Sportage with a familiar silhouette but used aggressive and technical-looking elements.
 At the front, the compact SUV lets go of the bug-eyed look.
-Sharp, vertically positioned Matrix LED headlamps with boomerang-shaped LED DRL and a significantly larger, sharper, and black-colored radiator grille that spans the entire width of the face give it a dominating look.
-The DRLs should double as the front turn indicators.
+Sharp, vertically positioned Matrix LED headlamps with boomerang-shaped LED DRL and a significantly larger, sharper, and black radiator grille that spans the entire width of the face for a dominating look.

-On the sides, a noteworthy change is the conventionally designed rear door frame that makes the whole profile look more attractive.
-With crisp character lines, muscular shoulder lines, and a reimagined greenhouse, the 2022 Kia Sportage looks noticeably different now.
-For the first time in a Sportage, Kia will now offer an option to get the roof painted in combination with a different body color for a two-tone exterior.
+On the sides, a noteworthy change is the conventionally designed rear door frame that makes the profile look more attractive.
+With crisp character lines, muscular shoulder lines, and a reimagined greenhouse, the 2023 Kia Sportage looks noticeably different.
+For the first time in a Sportage, Kia now offers an option to get the roof painted in combination with a different body color for a two-tone exterior.